m3verma/m3verma.github.io/Machine_Learning/Coursera_AndrewNG_Course/Classification.md

 As you can imagine in the above plot no straight line can create a decision boundary.
 That means no straight line can differenciate between y=1 and y=0.
 So how are we going to handle this scenerio?
 To find these non-linear decision boundary we will require a higher order equation.
 Something like :
 > h(x) = g(θ<sub>0</sub> + θ<sub>1</sub>X<sub>1</sub> + θ<sub>2</sub>X<sub>2</sub> + θ<sub>3</sub>X<sub>1</sub><sup>2</sup> + θ<sub>4</sub>X<sub>2</sub><sup>2</sup>)

-As we assumed some values of 0 in previous example, lets imagine some values again for this case :
+As we assumed some values of θ in previous example, lets imagine some values again for this case :
 > θ<sub>0</sub> = -1<br>
 > θ<sub>1</sub> = 0<br>
 > θ<sub>2</sub> = 0<br>